-- Dietary adjustment alone is not an acceptable treatment for chronic constipation, but does play a part in treatment and is part of health promotion - Children/ young people should be encouraged to eat five or more portions of fruit and vegetables per day - Children/ young people should not be encouraged to eat large amounts of high fibre foods (such as Weetabix or all bran) as this can exacerbate constipation if fluid intake is inadequate - Children / young people should not be eating unprocessed bran - Wholegrain cereals, brown bread and rice can be helpful and are part of a healthy diet - Children over the age of one year should not be having more than a pint of milk or its equivalent (yoghurts, fromage frais, cheese, custards, rice puddings etc) per day.
-This can exacerbate constipation, reduce appetite and prevent children from having a balanced, varied diet
+- Dietary adjustment alone is not an acceptable treatment for chronic constipation in children and young people, but plays a part in treatment and is part of health promotion. - Children/young people should be encouraged to eat five or more portions of fruit and vegetables per day. - Children/ young people should not be encouraged to eat large amounts of high fibre foods (such as wheat biscuits or all bran) as this can exacerbate constipation if fluid intake is inadequate . - Children / young people should not be eating unprocessed bran. - Wholegrain cereals, brown bread and rice can be helpful and are part of a healthy diet. - Children over the age of one year should not be having more than a pint of milk or its equivalent (yoghurts, fromage frais, cheese, custards, rice puddings etc) per day.
+This can exacerbate constipation, reduce appetite and prevent children from having a balanced, varied diet.